Carolina Style Ribs with Apple Cider Vinegar Sauce

 Step 5

-Finish the ribs on high heat, basting with the BBQ sauce.
+Finish the ribs on high heat, basting with the vinegar BBQ sauce.

 Step 6

-Slice the ribs between the bones and serve with your favorite side dishes.
-I recommend potato salad, pickled red onions, marinated green beans, bacon fat Brussels, or corn on the cob.
+Slice the ribs between the bones and serve with your favorite sides.

-If there’s any leftover BBQ sauce, serve it on the side for anyone who enjoys an extra vinegary punch.
+If there’s any leftover BBQ sauce, bring it to the table—it’s great for anyone who loves an extra vinegary hit!

 I may earn a small commission from some of the links on this page if you make a purchase, at no extra cost to you.
 I only recommend products I genuinely believe in and already have or would purchase myself.

-I personally use ones similar to these long locking grill tongs and Pitt Mitts from Amazon.
+Use the right tools: Long-handled locking tongs and heat-resistant gloves make flipping foil packets and basting much easier over a hot fire.
+I use tongs similar to these long locking grill tongs and Pitt Mitts from Amazon.

 Substitutions